Schedule Your Eye Exam at America’s Best Today!

 - Glaucoma screening

-A visual field test (VFT) to measure retinal function and light sensitivity may be recommended for a fee of $15.
+A visual field test (VFT) measures retinal function and light sensitivity for a fee of $15.
+If you have headaches, diabetes, high blood pressure or heart issues, it's important to be screened for certain visual disorders.

 Find a store to schedule an exam.